prettydiff/wisdom/Avoiding_Trolls.md

 # Avoiding Trolls
-Trolls, in the context of online personas, are people who engage in conversations seeking to win a battle.
+Trolls, in the context of online personas, are people who engage in conversations seeking to destroy or suppress an opposing point of view or harass people.
 These personalities are often corrosive and divisive.
 Any attempt to engage a troll feeds the attention they seek even if the resulting conversation displays their foolishness.
 They cannot be defeated, but they can be ignored.
+Any attempt to challenge a troll validates their behavior and enables additional toxic behaviors.

 ## Table of Contents